Passadumkeag River

-The Passadumkeag River is a river in Maine.
+The Passadumkeag River (Penobscot: pαsítαmkik, "at the land beyond the gravel bar") is a river in Maine.

 From the confluence of its East Branch and West Branch in Maine Township 3, Range 1, NBPP, the river runs 48.2 mi south and west to its mouth on the Penobscot River in Passadumkeag.

 East Branch

 From the outflow of Weir Pond the stream runs 2.3 mi south to its confluence with the West Branch.

 West Branch

 From the outflow of Number 3 Pond the stream runs 1.2 mi southeast to its confluence with the East Branch.